-Since Crime Scene Neanderthal is an educational game, it was important to make sure that it was both meeting instructional goals and a great experience in its own right.
+Since Crime Scene Neanderthal has an educational purpose, it was important to make sure that it was both meeting instructional goals and a great experience in its own right.
 I was the point person for a metrics-driven analysis of its success in those regards.
 I created seven user surveys, each addressing different learning goals and usability factors.
 Over the summer of 2016 I and others at the Museum used those surveys to assess what the public was learning from Crime Scene Neanderthal, and to find places where the app’s usability could be revisited.

 Beyond the surveys, I used Google Analytics to establish which of Crime Scene Neanderthal‘s minigames were most popular and to determine how Museum guests moved through the app.
 That information gave valuable context to the survey data, and helped me assess.
 Ultimately I created a comprehensive assessment of the app from both the educational and usability perspectives.